 To ensure the best possible image outcomes, your stomach must be empty of food.
-Therefore, your doctor will likely ask you not to eat or drink anything and to refrain from chewing gum after midnight on the day of the examination.
+Therefore, your doctor will likely ask you not to eat or drink anything and to refrain from chewing gum after 10pm on the day of the examination.

 You may be asked to remove some or all of your clothes and to wear a gown during the exam.
 You may also be asked to remove jewelry, removable dental appliances, eyeglasses and any metal objects or clothing that might interfere with the x-ray images.